JuliaHealth/MedEye3d.jl/docs/index.md

 petPixels = Float32.(petPixels)

 # we need to pass some metadata about image array size and voxel dimensions to enable proper display
-datToScrollDimsB= MedEye3d.ForDisplayStructs.DataToScrollDims(imageSize=  size(ctPixels) ,voxelSize=ctSpacing, dimensionToScroll = 3 );
+datToScrollDimsB= NuclearMedEye.ForDisplayStructs.DataToScrollDims(imageSize=  size(ctPixels) ,voxelSize=ctSpacing, dimensionToScroll = 3 );
-# example of texture specification used - we need to describe all arrays we want to display
+# example of texture specification used - we need to describe all arrays we want to display, to see all possible configurations look into TextureSpec struct docs .
 textureSpecificationsPETCT = [
   TextureSpec{Float32}(
       name = "PET",